-4.2.
+3.2.
 AstroImageJ Toolbar

-When AstroImageJ (AIJ) is opened, you will see the AIJ Toolbar as shown in Figure 1 with eight AIJspecific icons on the right side of the toolbar, starting at the button shown depressed below.
+When AstroImageJ (AIJ) is opened, you will see the main AIJ Toolbar as shown in Figure 1 with eight AIJ-specific icons on the right side of the toolbar, starting at the button shown depressed below.
 The toolbar can be used the same as for generic IJ, but for most operations with AIJ, you will want the "star-field" icon depressed as shown below.
 The icon is called "Astronomy Tool" in the menubar and this mode is referred to as astro-mode in this document.
 AIJ defaults to this mode at startup.
-An overview of each icon button is provided below.
+An overview of each icon button is provided below, and details are provided in separate sections of the user guide.

-NOTE: although the right-hand portion of the toolbar can be customized as with generic IJ, it is highly recommended to leave the default AIJ icons installed as shown below.
+NOTE: although the right-hand portion of the toolbar can be customized as with generic IJ, it is recommended to leave the default AIJ icons installed as shown below.